-Undisturbed beaches nestled against warm, turquoise Andaman Sea set a majestic scene.
-Combine this with genuinely friendly and kind-hearted locals smiling their way into a newfound democracy — as well as highly affordable beachfront drinks and accommodation — and you have the epitome of a dream sea, sand and surf vacation.
-I’m talking about the Southeast Asian country of Myanmar, a pristine destination that’s somehow avoided many travelers’ radars, but should be added to your next trip itinerary.
+Undisturbed beaches nestled against the warm, turquoise Andaman Sea set a majestic scene.
+Combine this with genuinely friendly and kind-hearted locals smiling their way into a newfound democracy—plus highly affordable beachfront drinks and accommodations—and you have the epitome of a dream sea, sand, and surf vacation.

-Changes In Myanmar
+Changes in Myanmar

 Surf Culture